Greece Tourist Visa

 If you want to stay in Bolivia for longer than 90 days, you have to apply for a visa from one of the Embassies or Consulates of Bolivia abroad.
 But, first, go to the Bolivian Embassy nearest to where you live or the one where it is most convenient for you to go.

-Afghanistan, Angola, Bhutan, Camboya, Chad, The Democratic Republic of The Congo, Indonesia, Iraq, Israel, Democratic People’s Republic of Korea, Laos, Libya, Nigeria, Pakistan, Rwanda, Somalia, Sudan, Syria, Timor Leste, and Yemen.
+Afghanistan, Angola, Bhutan, Camboya, Chad, Congo, Indonesia, Iraq, Israel, Korea, Laos, Libya, Nigeria, Pakistan, Rwanda, Somalia, Sudan, Syria, Timor Leste, Yemen,

 If you're from one of these countries I mentioned, you have to apply for a Visa to Bolivia at an Embassy or the Consulate of Bolivia.
 However, the visa process will be longer since they have to request authorization from the National Migration Service in Bolivia.